 h.
-Sites with the following maximum building height under Clause 4.3 of the HLEP should comply with the maximum number of storeys in Table 4.5.3(b) (excluding basement carparking).
+Sites with the following maximum building height under Clause 4.3 of the HLEP should comply with the maximum number of storeys in Table 4.5.4-b (excluding basement carparking).

-Table 4.5.3(b): Translation of Height to Storevs
+Table 4.5.4-b: Translation of Height to Storeys

 HLEP Area Maximum building height (m) Maximum Storeys - Commercial building Maximum Storeys Mixed Use building

 1 8.5m 2 storeys 2 storeys

 01 16m 4 storeys 4 storeys

 S 23.5m 6 storeys 7 storeys

 T1 26.5m 8 storeys

 U 32.5m 8 storeys 10 storeys

 V1 35.5m 9 storeys 11 storeys

 V2 38.5m 12 storeys

-W1 40m 10 storeys 13 storeys
+W1 40m 10storeys 13 storeys

 Χ 48m 12 storeys 15 storeys

-AA1 62.5 20 storeys
+AA1 62.5m 20 storeys

-AA2 77.5 25 storeys
+AA2 77.5m 25 storeys

-i.
 Basement car parking that protrudes more than 1 metre above existing ground level is counted as a storey.

-- j.
-Buildings within the West Precinct are to incorporate a commercial podium with a height of 2 to 5 storeys (8.5-16.5 metres), in accordance with Figure 4.5(i). - k.
-Mixed use buildings within the North Precinct are to incorporate a commercial podium with a height of 3 storeys (12 metres), in accordance with Figure 4.5(j). - I. Buildings within the East Precinct are to incorporate a commercial podium with a height of 2 to 3 storeys (8-12metres), in accordance with Figure 4.5(I). - m.
+- Buildings within the West Precinct are to incorporate a commercial podium with a height of 2 to 5 storeys (8.5-16.5 metres), in accordance with Figure 4.5-i. - Mixed use buildings within the North Precinct are to incorporate a commercial podium with a height of 3 storeys (12 metres), in accordance with Figure 4.5-j. - Buildings within the East Precinct are to incorporate a commercial podium with a height of 2 to 3 storeys (8-12metres), in accordance with Figure 4.5-I. - m.
 A transition in building height should be provided at sensitive interface areas adjacent to heritage items and adjacent residential areas outside the precinct boundaries.